BLOG

 What is the Difference Between Slips, Trips, and Falls?

-Slips, trips and falls make up over a third of workplace accidents and are the most common workplace hazard.
+Slips, trips and falls make up over a third of workplace accidents and are the most common workplace hazard in the UK.
 But what exactly do we mean when we say slips, trips and falls?
-More often than not, we use the terms “slip”, “trip”, and “fall” interchangeably.
-But there are...
+More often than not, we use the terms “slip”, “trip”, and “fall” interchangeably, but...

 HSE Launch a New Round of Dust Inspections